What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: What is a physical theory?

-First of all, the criterion of ontological clarity is clearly endorsed by Maudlin's definition as it embraces the requirement of any physical theory to posit a clear and well-defined ontology in terms of which the referents of theoretical terms (together with predicates' extensions) are assigned.
-Furthermore, he expands on the definition of ontological clarity in the context of physics by establishing the condition that any physical theory should provide a sharp mathematical description of the posited ontology, its dynamics and the corresponding space-time structure in which it is located.
+Furthermore, Maudlin expands on the definition of ontological clarity in the context of physics by establishing the condition that any physical theory should provide a sharp mathematical description of the posited ontology, its dynamics and the corresponding space-time structure in which it is located.
 In his own words: ``In presenting a clear and precisely articulated physical theory, then, one ought to specify the fundamental physical ontology and how the fundamental physical ontology is to be represented mathematically.'' \citep[7]{maudlin2018}.
 This presupposes, of course, a (frequently ignored) distinction between the alleged physical entities and their mathematical representation.
 Granted this distinction, the way physical theories provide this mathematical description depends on what Maudlin calls `a commentary', which merely consists in relating by means of appropriate approximations and idealisations the mathematical representation to the represented physical entities.
 These approximations and idealisations are, in his own terminology, mathematical fictions employed for certain practical purposes associated with the alleged representation, such as calculating predictions.
 Considering that there is no canonical way for establishing such a relation, this commentary should make clear whether or not the mathematical objects representing the physical system in question denote something in the physical world, and if they do, what kind of entities they are supposed to be denoting.
 In his own words, the alleged commentary clarifies which mathematical degrees of freedom correspond to the represented physical system and which rather are `gauge', in the sense that have no physical counterpart in the degrees of freedom of the represented system (i.e., they form surplus mathematical structure).
-Although controversial, the example provided by him is

 Secondly, the phenomena associated with any physical theory is, according to Maudlin's definition, physical events occurring in space-time.
 Indeed, the phenomena in this case are not associated with empirical facts perceived through unaided sense perception but with space-time trajectories predicted by the physical theory.
 Of course, a single space-time trajectory is not sufficient to obtain the phenomena associated with any physical theory; rather, there must be a considerable number of space-time trajectories all of which compose a rigid space-time object of the order of about $10^{-1}$ m (in the spatial dimension), provided this object obeys certain effective principles and laws that equally apply in the classical and macroscopic domain of unaided sense perception.
 Of course, the way each these effective principles and laws arise from the dynamics of the multiple trajectories shall depend on the theory in question as it has to explain how they are recovered from actual laws and principles obeyed by the posited ontology.
 This is the requirement presupposed by a purported notion of explanation, as we shall see next.